Canadian Dental Care Plan (CDCP)

 Only you can use your member card.
 Family members that are covered under the CDCP will get their own member card once their enrolment is approved.

-Your coverage must be in effect at the time of your dental appointment.
 You need to make sure your appointment is booked on or after your benefit effective date.
 The benefit effective date is included in the welcome package, but it’s not included on the member card.

 We will bill and receive payment directly from Sun Life for services and amount covered under the plan.
 You are responsible for paying any outstanding amount to the clinic, as applicable.